mamedev/docs/source/os-specific/sdlconfig.rst

 | **-resolution2** *<widthxheight[@refresh]>* / **-r2** *<widthxheight[@refresh]>*
 | **-resolution3** *<widthxheight[@refresh]>* / **-r3** *<widthxheight[@refresh]>*
 |
 |	Specifies an exact resolution to run in.
 In full screen mode, MAME will try to use the specific resolution you request.
 The width and height are required; the refresh rate is optional.
 If omitted or set to 0, MAME will determine the mode automatically.
 For example, **-resolution 640x480** will force 640x480 resolution, but MAME is free to choose the refresh rate.
 Similarly, **-resolution 0x0@60** will force a 60Hz refresh rate, but allows MAME to choose the resolution.
 The string "*auto*" is also supported, and is equivalent to *0x0@0*.
 In window mode, this resolution is used as a maximum size for the window.
-This option requires the **-switchres** option as well in order to actually enable resolution switching with **-video ddraw** or **-video d3d**.
+This option requires the **-switchres** option.
 The default value for these options is '*auto*'.
 |
 |	The **-resolution0**, **-resolution1**, **-resolution2**, **-resolution3** parameters apply to the specific window.
 The -resolution parameter applies to all windows.
 The window-specific options override values from the all window option.
 |